 - There’s reason to believe that the will itself was manipulated or forged.

-The person contesting the will must show evidence that the will indeed isn’t valid.
-However, even if the contention doesn’t seem to hold much weight, such contention can still delay the process.
-Heirs and beneficiaries may need legal assistance to showcase that the will indeed highlight the deceased’s wishes.
+The person contesting the will must show evidence that the will is indeed invalid.
+However, even if the contention lacks merit, it can still delay the process.
+Heirs and beneficiaries may need legal assistance to demonstrate that the will reflects the deceased’s wishes.

 5. Costly Claims From Creditors

 The probate process allows creditors to make claims against the deceased’s estate.
 Any valid claims must be paid out using the estate’s assets.
-Creditors must show evidence that they have the legal right to collect certain claims.
-The state can sometimes act as the creditor for issues like recouping costs spent on Medicaid services.
+Creditors must provide evidence of their legal right to collect specific claims.
+The state can sometimes act as the creditor to recoup costs incurred for Medicaid services.
 A Baton Rouge probate attorney from Theus Law Offices can make this process easier.

 Four Common Myths About The Probate Process